 Difference in methodology:

 The retained recruiter takes their time to get things right using processes and agreed methodology, knowing they will eventually fill the position thanks to their exclusivity terms.
 The contingency recruiter will be a lot quicker and most probably deliver more candidates to increase the odds of making a placement.

 Another difference is that the retained recruiter has signed up to a service level, sometimes a retained search can be challenging and these projects can be rather lengthy.
 The contingency recruiter will simply move on to another vacancy or client where they believe they can get a more straightforward win.

 Implications for you the candidate:

 So what does this mean to you?
 If you are approached about a vacancy, ask the recruiter how they got the assignment and what the competition is.
-If you are dealing with a retained recruiter, you are more likely to get full briefings on the role, the interviews, a potential offer an so forth.
-Having said that, contingency recruiters tend to be more pro-active and have better sales skills – something that can certainly help you get the perfect job.
+If you are dealing with a retained recruiter, you are more likely to get full briefings on the role, the interviews, a potential offer and so forth.
+Having said that, contingency recruiters tend to be more proactive and have better sales skills – something that can certainly help you get the perfect job.